 - 1. Coordinate this effort to include other projects outlined within this plan. - 2.
-Work with local governments and stakeholders to update current priorities for water quality protection and improvement and lake management. - 3.
-Continue to secure funding to implement projects for Lake Jackson. - 4.
-Support public outreach and engagement activities, to include participation in project design and prioritization, field visits, public meetings, and opportunities for participation in project implementation and monitoring.
-Coordinate with the Friends of Lake Jackson. - 5.
-Monitor implementation of Lake Jacksonspecific projects. - 6.
-Monitor trends in upstream and downstream water quality: before and after project implementation and including trends in receiving waters. - 7.
-Evaluate data to identify changes in trends of target pollutants.
+Work with local governments and stakeholders to update current priorities for water quality and improvement protection and management. - 3.
+Continue to secure funding to implement projects for Lake Jackson - 4.
+Update stormwater management plans, as needed, in cooperation with local governments and stakeholders. - 5.
+Support public outreach and engagement activities, to include participation in project design and prioritization, field visits, public meetings, and opportunities for participation in implementation project and monitoring.
+Coordinate with the Friends of Lake Jackson. - 6.
+Monitor implementation of Lake Jacksonspecific projects, including in coordination with the Lake Jackson Aquatic Preserve. - 7.
+Monitor trends in upstream and downstream water quality: before and after project implementation and including trends in receiving waters. - 8.
+Evaluate data to identify changes in trends of target pollutants. - 9.
+In cooperation with local governments and other stakeholders, conduct planning for restoration actions to be conducted in coordination with natural drydown events.
+This may include consideration and coordination of both sediment vegetation removal and management.